2020–21 Brooklyn Nets season: Draft

-The Nets entered the draft holding one first round pick and one second round pick.
-The first round pick was acquired on June 20, 2019, in a trade with the Los Angeles Clippers.
-The second round pick was acquired on July 13, 2018, in a trade with the Denver Nuggets.
+The Nets entered the draft holding one first-round pick and one second-round pick.
+The lottery-protected first-round pick was acquired on June 20, 2019, in a trade with the Los Angeles Clippers and conveyed to the team when its original owner, the Philadelphia 76ers, made the 2020 NBA playoffs.
+The second-round pick was acquired on July 13, 2018, in a trade with the Denver Nuggets.
 The Nets used their 19th overall pick to select Saddiq Bey, and then selected Jay Scrubb with the 55th overall pick.